Princeton-CDH/startwords/content/issues/1/data-beyond-vision/index.md

 | FIGURE.
 3D model showing a folded long paper as base, with opened cuts folded into additional panels.
 ⩩-----------------------------------------------------------------------------------⟩
 {{</ wrap >}}

+This physicalization made use of kirigami technique, which transforms single sheets of paper into three-dimensional forms.
+Data was mapped to the shapes with [Data Illustrator](http://data-illustrator.com/), semi-manual calculation, and vector drawing.
+The materiality and the process have a poetic connection to the subject matter, metaphorically: stories and knowledge can be embedded on flat papers, but the act of reading unfolds the surface into interpretive space even beyond three dimensions.

 ### Insights
 {{< figure src="images/2d-stacked-bar.svg" alt="A series of stacked bar charts comparing the number of members, numbers of borrowers, and borrowing events, and the portion of new and renewed members among each of these categories." caption="Membership activities of the Shakespeare and Company lending library from 1919 to 1941 represented as stacked bar charts."  desc-id="stackedbar-desc" >}}